kammerje/spaceKLIP/README.rst

 ###############
-spaceKLIP 2 🚀🪐
+SpaceKLIP 2 🚀🪐
 ###############

 SpaceKLIP is a data reduction pipeline for JWST high-contrast imaging.
 All code is currently under heavy development and typically expected features may not be available.

 Compatible test data: `here <https://stsci.box.com/s/0oteh8smujl3pup07hyut6hr4ag1i2el>`_

 Code status
 ***********

-The current release of spaceKLIP is not stable enough for a straightforward install with conda / pip.
-At this stage it is recommended that you clone the git repository directory for installation:
+The current capabilities of the code are summarized below.

 ::